Where to find Whale Watching Cruise and Charter Boats

 Whale~Wildlife Watching, Lighthouse & Eco Tours ~ Since 1990.
 In the heart of the San Juan Islands on Orcas Island, start where the whales are.
 Join us for a 3+ hour cruise aboard 56' "Orcas Express" through 172 beautiful islands.
 Daily departures: 1:30 to 5:00, May to October.
 Naturalist guided, hydrophone equipped (listen to the whales), heated cabin, great outside decks, hot and cold beverages, binoculars, restroom, as well as cold weather gear on board for you.
 We also offer monthly boat trips.
 See "Five Light by Sea" Historic Lighthouse tours.
 USCG licensed & AAA rated

-FIVE STAR RATING and GUARANTEED Whale Sightings!
-Gray Whales (Langley): March 8-April 29.
-Orca Whales (Anacortes): May 2-October 7.
+Five Star Rating, Best Rates, and Guaranteed Whale Sightings!
+Gray Whales (Langley): March 4 to April 30, 2017.
+Orca Whales (Anacortes): May 7 - October 9, 2016.
 Come aboard the 100-foot Mystic Sea for fun & educational whale watching cruises, dinner cruises, weddings & corporate events.
 Seize your opportunity to see wildlife - Bald Eagles, Puffins, Porpoise, Sea Lions, & much more!
 We have a highly experienced crew, onboard naturalist, large viewing windows, heated, enclosed aft deck, outside viewing area, onboard food service (Orca season), and free binocular use.
 Discounts: AAA, Military, Seniors, Students & Groups.
 For whale watching cruises book online and save up to $20!

 Kayak the beautiful west-side of San Juan Island with our naturalist guides.
 Crystal Seas offers 3 hour, day (6 hour) and multi-day tours and provides free transportation from Friday Harbor to our kayak docks on Mitchell Bay.
 While kayaking be on the lookout for orca whales, harbor seals, sea lions, porpoise, bald eagles and a variety of sea birds.
 We specialize in small groups but can take large private groups as well.
 Book both your kayaking and a whale watching cruise though us and receive 10% off.
 Owner operated since 1994 by second generation islanders.